Photo comics: History

-There were attempts at photo comics in the early days of tabloids in the United States; as early as 1927 the New York Daily News featured Ziegfeld Follies stars Eddie Cantor and Frances Upton appearing in sequential photographs, telling jokes (presumably from the Follies scripts) with speech bubbles superimposed.
+There were attempts at photo comics in the early days of tabloids in the United States.
+The New York Graphic (1924–1932) featured a daily multi-panel "Graphic Photo Drama from Life" illustrated feature and an "Antics of Arabella" comic strip in which scantily clad chorus girls or models demonstrated Physical Culture exercise poses while telling jokes in word balloons.
+As early as 1927 the New York Daily News featured Ziegfeld Follies stars Eddie Cantor and Frances Upton appearing in sequential photographs, telling jokes (presumably from the Follies scripts) with speech bubbles superimposed.

 Photo comics emerged in Italy in the 1940s and expanded into the 1950s.
 (Actress Sophia Loren worked for a time as a model.)
 The lurid Italian crime photo comic Killing ran from 1966 through 1969, and was reprinted in other countries; it has been reprinted and revived numerous times since then.

 The technique spread to Latin America, first adapting popular films, then for original stories.
 By the 1960s, there were about two dozen fotonovela movie adaptations circulating in Latin America and nearly three times as many original works.
 They remained popular in Mexico into the late 1980s, when 70 million copies of fotonovelas were printed each month.

 Photo comics first became successful in the United States and Canada with Harvey Kurtzman's Help! magazine, which ran humorous photo stories from 1960 to 1965.
 Similar "Foto Funnies" – often featuring female nudity – were a regular feature of National Lampoon magazine beginning in the early 1970s.